wget --no-check-certificate --no-cookies --header "Cookie: \ oraclelicense=accept-securebackup-cookie" https://download.oracle.com/otn-pub/java/jdk/11.0.1+13/90cf5d8f270a4347a95050320eef3fb7/jdk-11.0.1_linux-x64_bin.tar.gz

 ##### Java 11 Environmental Variables ##### JAVA_HOME=/usr/jdk-11.0.1 PATH=$PATH:$JAVA_HOME/bin export JAVA_HOME PATH

-That’s it we have successfully configured Java 8 and 11 in CentOS and RHEL 7 servers.
+That’s it we have successfully configured Java 8 and 11 on CentOS and RHEL 7 servers.
 However, the same steps can be carried out on alternative operating systems like Oracle Linux, Scientific Linux and much more.

 Every developer needs a proper step by step guide to install Java in Linux servers, This guide can be followed in all RPM-based operating systems.
 To receive more articles related to Linux Subscribe to our newsletter and stay tuned.